lukso-network/docs/docs/contracts/contracts/LSP6KeyManager/LSP6KeyManager.md

 ) external payable returns (bytes[]);
 ```

-\*Executing the following batch of payloads and sensind on the linked contract.
+\*Executing the following batch of payloads and sending on the linked contract.

 - payloads: `payloads`